| |

 ➡️ That’s why SMS and email remain reliable choices for important communications – especially when reach and predictability are key.

-See how in-app, push, and web push channels compare in real campaigns.
+See how In-App, Mobile Push, and Web Push channels compare in real campaigns.

 People don’t want to chat with a robot – they want timely, helpful, and relevant answers.
 Good automation delivers that without feeling cold or scripted.